CyberSpy

 Making Heads or Tails out of Recursion and Combinatorial Math

-GNU — GNU’s Not Unix I thought I’d take a look at two topics at once and make some fun by mashing them together.
+I thought I’d take a look at two topics at once and make some fun by mashing them together.
 Today’s topic is recursion.
 In computer science (and in math, although we call the equation a recurrence relation) recursion is an often misunderstood concept causing lots of panic and anxiety.
 In reality - it’s pretty easy once you wrap you head around the idiom.
-What is recursion?
-Continue reading

 Getting Visual With It

-Time to Get Vizzy With It!
-Like Will says: Gettin vizzy wit it Na na na na na na na nana Na na na na nana Gettin vizzy wit it… Plot thickens Time to turn on the lights and see what our data objects look like when we turn them into visualized plots.
+Time to turn on the lights and see what our data objects look like when we turn them into visualized plots.
 Sure, we can use the print function to see the numbers within our numpy objects.
 Better yet, let’s turn our objects into pretty graphical images.
-Continue reading
+To do so, we turn to the matplotlib library.
+An extensive library of plotting routines that easily allows us to render image plots into many different formats (png, jpg, pdf, etc…) - both onto the screen for quick visual inspection, or written to a file for general use.

 Do the Numpy

-Do the Numpy Dance, Is your Chance to do the Nump!
-Sir Numpy says: The Numpy Dance is your chance to do the nump Do the Numpy Nump, come on and do the Numpty Nump Do the Numpy Nump, just watch me do the Numpty Nump Do ya know what I’m doin’, doin’ the Numpty Nump Do the Numpy Nump, do the Numpty Nump Start at the beginning: NumPy The first library that we will investigate is numpy.
-Continue reading
+The Numpy Dance is your chance to do the nump Do the Numpy Nump, come on and do the Numpty Nump Do the Numpy Nump, just watch me do the Numpty Nump Do ya know what I’m doin’, doin’ the Numpty Nump Do the Numpy Nump, do the Numpty Nump

 Data Science with Python: Let there be Light

-2017-11-05 programming
+2017-11-05 Programming

-Data-Science - Clueless?
-No prob.
-We got you dude.
 So you’ve likely heard all the hype about “data-science” - and if you’re not among the cool kids, it might be a wee-bit overwhelming to you.
 Where to even start?
 What does it all mean?
 How do you even begin to understand what you need to know to begin learning more and making progress in the field.
-Let’s start off with a few definitions: Continue reading

 Conway's Game of Life

-2017-11-03 programming
+2017-11-03 Programming

-Conway’s Game of Life In 1970, British mathematician John Horton Conway invented a cellular automaton called The Game of Life.
-This simple game is governed by its initial cellular state and four simple rules: Any live cell with fewer than two live neighbors dies, as if caused by underpopulation.
-Any live cell with two or three live neighbors lives on to the next generation.
-Any live cell with more than three live neighbors dies, as if by overpopulation.
-Continue reading
+In 1970, British mathematician John Horton Conway invented a cellular automaton called The Game of Life.
+This simple game is governed by its initial cellular state and four simple rules:

 Older posts